Randy Boyagoda: Non-fiction

 In 2015, Boyagoda published a biography of Richard John Neuhaus, a project supported by the Social Sciences and Humanities Research Council of Canada.
-Neuhaus (1936–2009) was the prolific and influential Catholic priest and New York intellectual whose lifelong effort was to argue for the place of religion in American public life, something he did as a radical Leftist and Lutheran minister and as a Catholic priest.
-Boyagoda's biography, entitled Richard John Neuhaus: A Life in the Public Square, has met with wide critical attention, with notable reviews running in The New York Times, Wall Street Journal, and Globe and Mail.
+Neuhaus was an influential Catholic priest and New York intellectual whose lifelong effort was to argue for the place of religion in American public life, something he did as a radical leftist and Lutheran minister and as a Catholic priest.
+Boyagoda's biography, entitled Richard John Neuhaus: A Life in the Public Square, met with wide critical attention, with notable reviews running in The New York Times, Wall Street Journal, and Globe and Mail.